• Skip to primary navigation

 7. Cool on the baking sheet for 5 minutes, then remove to a cooling rack to cool completely.

-1. Meandering Eats says
+Meandering Eats

 Aren't those cookies great?
 It's wonderful that you're baking for a project like this and I certainly hope they brightened the family's day.